tsegayeh/SQL-CSM/README.md

 - <b>Step 4.
 Inserting Data </b> <br /> Sample data were inserted into the database tables for testing purposes. <br />
 The complete script for inserting data is presented in Appendix 4. <br />

 - <b>Step 5.
-Querying</b> <br /> Translating Business Questions into TSQL queries: At this stage, business questions are translated into T-SQL queries. <br />
+Querying</b> <br /> Translating Business Questions into T-SQL queries: At this stage, business questions are translated into T-SQL queries. <br />
 For the list of queries, see Appendix 5.